Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 Israeli strike targets and kills Al Jazeera journalists

-Israel’s military targeted an Al Jazeera correspondent with an airstrike Sunday, killing him, another network journalist and at least six others in what press advocates described as a brazen assault on those documenting the war.
+Israel’s military targeted an Al Jazeera correspondent with an airstrike Sunday, killing him, and four other network journalists, according to the network in what press advocates described as a brazen assault on those documenting the war.
+A sixth journalist was also killed in the strike, the network said.

 Al Jazeera called the strike a “targeted assassination” while press freedom groups denounced the rising death toll facing Palestinian journalists working in Gaza.
 Mourners laid the journalists to rest in Gaza City.